 They have also thought about almost everything including

 My only beef with this tripod apart from the fact I would have liked it to be even lighter (you can get those, but they are always smaller and don’t expand as high) is that it does not have a quick release plate – a minor detail, given you can get alternative heads for it.
 It is Arca compatible though.
 And of course it sits on a lovely ball head, so all in all you can’t really complain.

 Anyway, back to the Gitzo.
-It is super-lightweight at 3.1 pounds, and extends all the way to 58.5" (158.6 cm) so not quite as high as the Brian, but most people will be ok with it.
+It is a carbon fiber tripod at 3.1 pounds, and extends all the way to 58.5″ (158.6 cm) so not quite as high as the Brian, but most people will be ok with it.

 Where it excels in the specs is the folded length is one of the smallest around at 14 inches (35.6 cm) so will easily fit in any backpack or case.